ga4gh/ga4gh-schemas/doc/source/api/alleleAnnotations.rst

 Introduction
 @@@@@@@@@@@@

-Variant alleles can be annotated by comparing them to other reference data sets using a variety of algorithms.
+Variant alleles can be annotated by comparing them to gene annotation data using a variety of algorithms.
 A standard form of annotation is to compare alleles to a transcript set and calculate the expected functional consequence of the change ( e.g. a variant within a protein coding transcript may change the